Spiral galaxies: characteristics and mysteries

 Formation and Evolution

-Other questions remain unanswered regarding the presence of supermassive black holes within galactic centers.
-These mysterious objects are also thought to be linked to the growth process of galaxies.
-Moreover, new observational technologies allow for the exploration of spiral galaxies from new angles, paving the way for promising discoveries about their nature and their potential to host life forms.
+Other questions remain unanswered regarding the presence of supermassive black holes at the galactic centers.
+These mysterious objects would also be linked to the galaxy growth process.
+Moreover, new observational technologies allow for exploring spiral galaxies under new angles, paving the way for promising discoveries about their nature and potential to host forms of life.

 Spiral galaxies, with their beauty and mystery, are fascinating subjects for astronomers.
-By carrying out continuous research efforts, we can hope to answer the questions that remain about their origin, evolution, and impact on the universe that surrounds us.
+By deploying continuous research efforts, we can hope to answer the questions that remain about their origin, evolution, and impact on the universe surrounding us.